sgryjp/journalint/CONTRIBUTING.md

 - The content of a news fragment file:
   - Must start with a concise sentence describing the change.
   - May be written in markdown format.
-  - May have detailed mult-line description which is separated by an empty line from the first line.
+  - May have detailed multi-line description which is separated by an empty line from the first line.

 ## Release Process